sams-tom/Multimodal-AUV/README.md

 * **Uncertainty Quantification:** The variance in these output predictions provides a direct measure of the model's confidence and **epistemic uncertainty**, which is vital for decision-making in ambiguous underwater settings. 🌊

 **3. Foundation Model Concept:** 🚀
-The project aims to provide a **retrainable foundation model**.
-This implies:
+In addition, this project aims to provide a **retrainable foundation model**:
 * The architecture is general enough to be applicable across various underwater mapping tasks. 🌐
 * It is pre-trained on a diverse dataset (e.g., Northern Britain benthic habitat data), providing strong initial feature representations.💪
-* Users can then **fine-tune** this pre-trained model (`multimodal.py` in `train/`) on their own smaller, specific datasets to adapt it to new areas or slightly different classification schemes, significantly reducing training time and data requirements. ⏱️
+* Users can then **fine-tune** this pre-trained model (3.
+Retrain a Pre-trained Model on a New Dataset 🔄) on their own smaller, specific datasets to adapt it to new areas or different classification schemes, significantly reducing training time and data requirements. ⏱️

 **4. Unimodal Models:**  🎯
 The project also includes components (`unitmodal.py` in `train/` and potentially `base_models.py`) to train and evaluate models based on **single modalities** (e.g.,  image-only 📸 or sonar-only 📡).
 This allows for ablation studies and comparison with the performance benefits of multimodal fusion.

-### Visual representation
+### Diagram of the Unimodal Networks: 🖼️
 ![image](https://github.com/user-attachments/assets/14dbb63f-864d-4fca-9bb5-fd26b91ea827)